Testing Machine Learning Systems: Code, Data and Models

 : in the event we forget to run our tests before committing to a repository, we want to auto run tests when we make changes to our codebase.
 We'll learn how to do this locally using pre-commit hooks and remotely via GitHub actions in subsequent lessons.

-In our application, we'll be testing the code, data and models.
-We'll start by creating a separate tests
+In our codebase, we'll be testing the code, data and models.

 tests/